*** UPDATED FOR RIOT V3 ***

 My name is Ray Viljoen,

-I have 9 years experience as a Full Stack Developer and I am 100% self-taught.
+I have 9 years experience as a Full Stack Developer and have real world experience building, maintaining & improving a wide range of applications.

 My courses are concise, teaches practical skills and is designed to also serve as usable future reference material.